WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 By default, the period guarantees a smallest full cycle of 2³² numbers and an estimated average full cycle between 2⁶⁴ and 2⁹⁶ numbers.

-The following test results were performed with all state bits initialized to 0.
+The following test results are performed with all state bits initialized to 0.

 It passes all TestU01 BigCrush battery tests as the fastest one-at-a-time PRNG that passes BigCrush.